tshmieldev/write-a-hash-table/01-introduction/README.md

 Array indexing has algorithmic complexity `O(1)`, making hash tables fast at storing and retrieving data.

-Our hash table will map string keys to string values, but the principals given here are applicable to hash tables which map arbitrary key types to arbitrary value types.
+Our hash table will map string keys to string values, but the principles given here are applicable to hash tables which map arbitrary key types to arbitrary value types.
 Only ASCII strings will be supported, as supporting unicode is non-trivial and out of scope of this tutorial.